programminghistorian/ph-submissions/fr/traductions/Détecter-la-réutilisation-de-texte-avec-Passim.md

 The goal of `passim` is to automate the search for repeated text passages in a corpus.
 A newspaper corpus, for example, contains multiple copies of the same article, identical or with slight differences from one another, as well as repetitions of smaller portions of a newspaper page (e.g. advertisement, event listings, etc.).

 Text reuse detection as implemented in `passim` aims at identifying these copies and repetitions automatically, and yields clusters of passages that were deemed to be related with one another.
-What a cluster contains can vary a lot: it can group together copies of the same article that differ only with respect to OCR errors; but it can also contain portions of text that share the same ‘journalistic template’, such as ‘horoscopes’ or ‘advertisements’.
+What a cluster contains can vary a lot: it can group together copies of the same article that differ only with respect to OCR errors; but it can also contain portions of text that share the same ï¿½journalistic templateï¿½, such as ï¿½horoscopesï¿½ or ï¿½advertisementsï¿½.

 As `passim`'s documentation specifies "the input to passim is a set of documents.
 Depending on the kind of data you have, you might choose documents to be whole books, pages of books, whole issues of newspapers, individual newspaper articles, etc. **Minimally, a document consists of an identifier string and a single string of text content**" (see the minimal JSON input example in the next section).